I read about using short rib meat. This meat is known to be very flavorful,

 ground beef as well.

-Of course I cut the meat off the bone of the short rib before
+First I cut the short rib meat off the bone.

-I ground it.
-Make sure the meat is very cold before grinding it.
+I know Make sure the meat is very cold before grinding it.

 Put it back in the fridge or freezer for a short period of time if necessary.

 I used a grinding attachment for a Kitchen Aid Mixer.

 If you don't have a grinder you can use a food processor or even